softwarefactory-project/sf-docs/docs/operator/nodepool3_operator.rst

 to find out how to modify security groups.

 In order to configure Nodepool to define a provider (an OpenStack cloud account) you need to adapt sfconfig.yaml.
+Indeed you need to add the cloud client information (auth url, login, password...) to the sfconfig.yaml.
+See the :ref:`Nodepool user documentation<nodepool-user>` for additional provider settings such as labels and diskimages.

 Below is an example of configuration.

 .. code-block:: yaml